Yoshimura Hisato

-Yoshimura Hisato (Japanese: 吉村 寿人; February 9, 1907 – November 29, 1990) was a Japanese war criminal, medical scientist, and physiologist who served as a member of Unit 731, a biological warfare unit of the Imperial Japanese Army, during World War II and conducted experiments on prisoners of war and civilians in Manchukuo, Northeast China.
+Yoshimura Hisato (Japanese: 吉村 寿人; February 9, 1907 – November 29, 1990) was a Japanese medical scientist and physiologist who served as a member of Unit 731, a biological warfare unit of the Imperial Japanese Army, during World War II and conducted experiments on prisoners of war and civilians in Manchukuo, Northeast China.
 He later served in several capacities for Japanese research organizations.

 Early life and education

 Yoshimura was born in 1907 in the Japanese prefecture of Hyōgo.
 From 1926 to 1930 he studied medicine at the University of Kyoto where he became a research assistant of physiologist Rinnosuke Shoji after graduation.
 He received his doctoral degree in 1936.